digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

 gRPC Health Check Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Each canton node can optionally be configured to start a gRPC server exposing the `gRPC Health Service <https://github.com/grpc/grpc/blob/master/doc/health-checking.md#service-definition>`__.
-Passive nodes (see :ref:`High Availability <ha_user_manual>` for more information on active/passive states) will return ``NOT_SERVING``.
-This should be considered when configuring `liveness and readiness probes in a Kubernetes environment <https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/>`__.
+Each Canton node can optionally be configured to start a gRPC server exposing the `gRPC Health Service <https://github.com/grpc/grpc/blob/master/doc/health-checking.md#service-definition>`__.
+Passive nodes (see :ref:`High Availability <ha_user_manual>` for more information on active/passive states) return ``NOT_SERVING``.
+Consider this when configuring `liveness and readiness probes in a Kubernetes environment <https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/>`__.

-The precise way the state is computed is subject to change and will likely evolve as we refine canton self monitoring capabilities.
+The precise way the state is computed is subject to change.

-Example monitoring configuration to be placed inside a node configuration object:
+Here is an example monitoring configuration to place inside a node configuration object:

 .. literalinclude:: /canton/includes/mirrored/enterprise/integration-testing/src/main/resources/include/health-monitoring.conf

 .. note::

-    The gRPC health server is configured per canton node, not per process, as is the case for the HTTP health check server (see below).
-    This means the configuration must be inserted within a node's configuration object.
+    The gRPC health server is configured per Canton node, not per process, as is the case for the HTTP health check server (see below).
+This means that the configuration must be inserted within a node's configuration object.

 .. note::

     To support usage as a Kubernetes liveness probe, the health server exposes a service named ``liveness`` that should be targeted when `configuring a gRPC probe <https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-grpc-liveness-probe>`__.
-    The latter service will always return ``SERVING``.
+    The latter service always returns ``SERVING``.

 HTTP Health Check
 ~~~~~~~~~~~~~~~~~

-The ``canton`` process can optionally expose an HTTP endpoint indicating if the process believes it is healthy.
+The ``canton`` process can optionally expose an HTTP endpoint indicating whether the process believes it is healthy.
 This may be used as an uptime check or as a `Kubernetes liveness probe <https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/>`__.
-If enabled, the ``/health`` endpoint will respond to a ``GET`` HTTP request with a 200 HTTP status code if healthy or 500 if unhealthy (with a plain text description of why it is unhealthy).
+If enabled, the ``/health`` endpoint will respond to a ``GET`` HTTP request with a 200 HTTP status code (if healthy) or 500 (if unhealthy, along with a plain text description of why it is unhealthy).

-To enable this health endpoint add a ``monitoring`` section to the canton configuration.
-As this health check is for the whole process, it is added directly to the ``canton`` configuration rather than for a specific node.
+To enable this health endpoint, add a ``monitoring`` section to the Canton configuration.
+Since this health check is for the whole process, add it directly to the ``canton`` configuration rather than for a specific node.

 ::